paulramisch/bundestag_speech_tagger/README.md

 It is important to note that this task is very complex, as the structure of these lines and the information they contain has changed a lot over the 70 years that the corpus reflects.
 There are also typing and OCR errors, and RegEx patterns are very sensitive and only match the exact pattern.[[7]](#ref_7)

-This work tries to find out, whether it easyly possible to get better results than a heuristic by using Natural Language Processing techniques for the classification of possible speech starts.
-Many machine learning tasks where exactly developed for this use and the use of ML models to structure XML files isn't a uncommon resarch trope.
-This work is insofar special at it aims not for general use but for near-perfect results on a specific dataset and to overtake heuristic approaches that where developed with great care.
-Both to reduce the effort needed for this task while increasing the quality of the classifications.
+This work tries to find out if it is possible to get better results than a heuristic by using natural language processing techniques to classify possible speech beginnings.
+Many machine learning tasks have been developed precisely for this purpose, and the use of ML models to structure XML files isn't an uncommon research trope.
+This work is unique in that it is not intended for general use, but to achieve near-perfect results on a specific dataset, outperforming heuristic approaches that have been developed with great care.
+Both to reduce the effort needed for this task and to increase the quality of the classifications.

-# 2. Approach & preparation
+# 2. Approach & Preparation
-The approach for contains two steps: A very basic heuristic that identifies and extracts (multi)lines that end or contain a colon, as a the start of speech contains a colon.
+The approach for contains two steps: A very basic RegEx heuristic that identifies and extracts (multi)lines that end or contain a colon, as a the start of speech contains a colon.
 These extracted strings then are feed for classification to a machine learning model.
 The machine learning models are based on common architectures in Natural Language Processing (NLP): LSTM, LSTM with FastText Embeddings, BERT.

 In this approach we only classificate short strings, a possible alternative would be, to use the whole text body and train it to insert tags where a new speech starts.
 While this is a viable approach, the classification of single lines is a lot less ressource intensive for the training as the content is prefiltered and concentrated to less than 5% of the original character count.